mayureshw/xsbcppif/README.md

    can be loaded using load_dync interface in XSB prolog.) and access each fact as a C++ object.

+3. Be able to consult a Prolog module and invoke a list of predicates from it and load the results.
+Currently the query arguments cannot be bound.

 If you wish to do something more, consider using XSB's native C language interface.